 5. Behavioral and Social Attributes

-• Possess the emotional health required for full use of their intellectual abilities, that include the exercise of good judgment, prompt of all educational and clinical responsibilities, and the development of mature, sensitive and effective professional relationships with patients and member of the medical team.
+- Possess the emotional and mental health required for full use of his/her intellectual abilities that include the exercise of good judgment, execution of all educational and clinical responsibilities, and the development of mature, sensitive and effective professional relationships with patients and members of the medical team.